 - This recipe makes 4 standard sized round waffles.

 - It's important to know that all gluten-free flour blends use different ingredients and ratios, so results will always vary when you use different blends.
-I have never used any other brand of flour to make these waffles (other than Bob's Red Mill), so please know that your results may not be the same as mine if you substitute with a different gluten-free flour.
+I have never used any other brand of flour to make these waffles (other than Bob's Red Mill <-- click that link to see it, it's the one with the red label, NOT the blue!), so please know that your results may not be the same as mine if you substitute with a different gluten-free flour.